onap/policy-parent/docs/clamp/acm/acm-architecture.rst

 A Participant is an executing component that partakes in automation compositions.
-More explicitly, a Participant is something that implements the Participant Instantiation and Participant Monitoring messaging protocol over DMaaP/Kafka for Life Cycle management of Automation Composition Elements.
+More explicitly, a Participant is something that implements the Participant Instantiation and Participant Monitoring messaging protocol over Kafka for Life Cycle management of Automation Composition Elements.
-A Participant runs Automation Composition Elements and manages and reports on their life cycle following the instructions it gets from the ACM runtime in messages delivered over DMaaP/Kafka.
+A Participant runs Automation Composition Elements and manages and reports on their life cycle following the instructions it gets from the ACM runtime in messages delivered over Kafka.

 In the figure above, five participants are shown.
 A Configuration Persistence Participant manages Automation Composition Elements that interact with the `ONAP Configuration Persistence Service